RobertTalbert/calculus/210-learningobjectives-revised.md

 **Group DM: I can explain and interpret the meaning of the derivative of a function.**

-- DM.1: I can state the definition of the derivative of a function both at a point and as a function, and I can explain the purpose of each symbol in the definition.
+- DM.1: I can state the definition of the derivative of a function at a point and as a function, and I can explain the purpose of each symbol in the definition.
-- DM.2*: I can calculate derivatives and estimates of derivatives using different quotients (including average and instantaneous velocities).
+- DM.2*: I can calculate derivatives using the definition and estimate derivatives using difference quotients (including average and instantaneous velocities).
 - DM.3: I can find an equation of the tangent line to the graph of a function at a point.
 - DM.4*: I can correctly interpret the meaning of a derivative in context and state its units.
 - DM.5: I can recognize points at which a function is (and is not) differentiable, and can use the definition or interpretation of the derivative to support my thinking.
 - DM.6: I can find the local linearization of a function at a point and use it to estimate values of the function.
 - DM.7: I can use derivative notation correctly (such as $f'(x)$, $\frac{d}{dx}$, and $\frac{dy}{dx}$)

 **I can use shortcuts to calculate derivatives efficiently.**
-- DS.1*: I can compute derivatives correctly for power, polynomial, exponential, trigonometric, logarithmic, and inverse trigonometric functions and simple combinations of these (constant multiples, sums, differences).
+- DC.1*: I can compute derivatives correctly for power, polynomial, exponential, trigonometric, logarithmic, and inverse trigonometric functions and simple combinations of these (constant multiples, sums, differences).
-- DS.2*: I can compute derivatives correctly for products, quotients, and composites of functions.
+- DC.2*: I can compute derivatives correctly for products, quotients, and composites of functions.
-- DS.3*: I can compute derivatives correctly using multiple rules in combination.
+- DC.3: I can compute derivatives correctly using multiple rules in combination.
-- DS.4: I can compute derivatives correctly using implicit differentiation.
+- DC.4: I can compute derivatives correctly using implicit differentiation.

 **I can use derivatives to solve authentic real-life application problems.**